 Qualifying Examination test development is done by the NBVME in cooperation with the National Board of Medical Examiners (NBME).
-The NBVME identified 12 content experts to write items for examinations to be administered during the 2011-2012 test cycle (Appendix A).
-An item-writing workshop was conducted at the NBME offices in Philadelphia on February 24, 2010.
+The NBVME identified 12 content experts to write items for examinations to be administered during the 2012-2013 test cycle (Appendix A).
+An item-writing workshop was conducted at the NBME offices in Philadelphia on February 23, 2011.
 The purpose of the workshop was to provide the new item writers with guidelines for writing well-structured items and to hold a practice item-writing and review session.
+Five new QE item writers participated in the workshop, along with eight new NAVLE item writers.